Does Medicare Cover Scales ?

 Durable Medical Equipment which is used in skilled nursing facilities is covered by Original Medicare Part A.

-Durable Medical Equipment must fulfill following criteria –
+Durable Medical Equipment must fulfill the following criteria –

 - it must withstand repeated use over a sustained period of time – durable